CrazycatASG/crazycatasg.github.io/index.md

 [A bit of writing from time to time](things_you_might_like\literature) <br>

+Here's a list of projects I'm officially working on.

 [Resist the Online Safety Bill: A site critiquing British and European mass surveillance](https://crazycatasg.github.io/anti-osa/)